SynteLang/SynteLang/README.md

-27/05/2022	document based on version 0.10 of Syntə
+28/05/2022	this document based on version 0.10 of Syntə

-# ◌

-## Syntə is an audio live coding environment
+## ◌ Syntə is an audio live coding environment

 The name is pronounced '*sinter*', which means to create something by fusing many tiny elements together under intense heat.